nosnoc/nosnoc/README.md

 ### IPOPT
 [On the implementation of an interior-point filter line-search algorithm for large-scale nonlinear programming](https://link.springer.com/article/10.1007/s10107-004-0559-y) \
 A. Wächter, L. T. Biegler
-Mathematical programming, 2006 \
+Mathematical programming, 2006

 ## Contact

-Feel free to contact the main author directly: Armin Nurkanovic, [armin.nurkanovic@imtek.uni-freiburg.de](mailto:armin.nurkanovic@imtek.uni-freiburg.de)
+Feel free to contact the main developer directly: Armin Nurkanović, [armin.nurkanovic@imtek.uni-freiburg.de](mailto:armin.nurkanovic@imtek.uni-freiburg.de)

 If you have got questions, remarks or comments, you are strongly encouraged to report them by creating a new issue on this github page.